heartdoc516/heartdoc516/README.md

 * 🌍  I'm based in Quebec
 * 🖥️  See my portfolio at [francisplante.dev](https://francisplante.dev)
 * ✉️  You can contact me at [francis.plante.855@gmail.com](mailto:francis.plante.855@gmail.com)
-* 🧠  I'm learning Next.js, AWS, GraphQl
+* 🧠  I'm a PHP and Javascript developer.
 * 🤝  I'm open to collaborating on pretty much anything web related
 * ⚡  also, they say you shouldn't eat raw cookie dough